eansengchang/OogieBoogieBot/README.md

 ## Features
 ### Activity and voice logging:
 The bot logs every minute of voice and message and can be used to create detailed breakdowns of each members activity and presence per day visually.
-It can also log all the voice calls happening in the server and their duration.
+It can also log all the voice calls happening on the server and their duration.

 ### Moderation commands:
-There are a range of moderation commands that do the work for you such as purging a channel or muting someone from a server.
+There is a range of moderation commands that do the work for you such as purging a channel or muting someone from a server.
 These can be customized such as giving a specific role when you mute someone.

 ### Informative commands:
 The bot also gives detailed information on a lot of areas such as a specific user or the entire server.